-This time last year my daughter was just about to start university – and my emotions were all over the place.
+When my eldest was about to start university, my emotions were all over the place.
 I was delighted and proud that she had a place on the course and in the city that she’d chosen.
 With memories of my own time as a student in my mind, I was happy to think of the life and opportunities that would open up for her at uni, and the friendships that she’d make there.
 I enjoyed seeing how excited she was about going away – she was ready for it, and she couldn’t wait to get started.

-One year later I can tell you that we’re all OK.
+But it all worked out fine.
 Yes, I miss my daughter when she’s away, but uni holidays are so long that it seems like she’s at home as much as she’s away.
 And it still feels like we’re a family unit, but in a different way to how it was before.
 The start of uni was the end of a particular stage of our family life together, but it was also the beginning of a new stage for us, and that’s fine.

 Tips for parents